 While running Ethos Music Center, Charles led the successful $1.5 million capital campaign for the green renovation of Ethos’ headquarters in North Portland.
 As a small nonprofit organization, this fundraising effort was a true grassroots effort with donations ranging from a few pennies to several hundred thousand dollars a piece.
 In addition to the financial support from individuals, businesses and foundations, Charles and his team were able to secure an enormous amount of in-kind support (sweat equity) from inspired community members and businesses.
-As a model green building renovation, Ethos received two extremely competitive and prestigious grants from the Kresge Foundation in addition to strong local and regional support.
+As a model green building renovation, Ethos received 2 extremely competitive and prestigious grants from the Kresge Foundation in addition to strong local and regional support.

 What was once a boarded-up and abandoned building is now one of the nation’s most environmentally friendly music schools.
 Ethos couldn’t have done this project without the support of its community, staff, and Board of Directors.
 The project was made possible by generous grants from individuals and entities like the Portland Development Commission, the Begonia Family Foundation, the Kresge Foundation, the Dorothy F. Sherman Fund of Oregon Community Foundation, Zimmer Gunsul Frasca, KPFF, and the Mount Hood Cable Regulatory Commission.